 4.1.
 Were specialist studies conducted?
-4.2.
-4.2.
-Provide the name and/or company who conducted the specialist studies.
-A terrestrial biodiversity compliance statement was compiled by Mr. Sean Altern of NCC Environmental Services (Appendix G6).
-Reference to this statement is hereafter referred to as (NCC, 2023a).

-4.3.
-Explain which systematic conservation planning and other biodiversity informants such as vegetation maps, NFEPA, NSBA etc. have been used and how has this influenced your proposed development.

-The screening of the site using the National Web-based Environmental Screening Tool indicates a Very High terrestrial biodiversity theme (refer to Figure 16).
-A such, a site sensitivity inspection was undertaken in August 2023 by NCC Environmental Services to verify this indicator.
-Please refer to Appendix G6 for the full compliance statement.
+YES NO 4.2.
+Provide the name and/or company who conducted the specialist studies. sstrial biodiversity compliance statement was compiled by Mr. Sean Altern of NCC Er eference to this statement is hereafter referred to as (NCC, 2023a). ivironmental Ser vices (Appendix 4.3.
+Explain which systematic conservation planning and other biodiversity informants NSBA etc. have been used and how has this influenced your proposed developm ion maps, NFEPA, biodiv creening of the site using the National Web-based Environmental Screening Top ersity theme (refer to Figure 16 ).
+A such, a site sensitivity inspection was undertaken in 7 es to verify this indicator.
+Please refer to Appendix G6 for the full compliance statement l indicates a Ve August 2023 by N if the And Grave are clinics Uses Clinics And ıly 2024)

-Figure 16: Extract of the Terrestrial Biodiversity Theme from the Screening Tool Report (July 2024)

-Upon reviewing aerial satellite imagery, it is observed that the site and its surrounding urbanization have remained unchanged since 2002.
-The area has shown little vegetation or natural features since that time, indicating a long period of unsuitability for natural fauna and flora.
+since 2002.
+The area has shown little vegetation or natural teatures since that time, indicating a long period of unsuitability for natural fauna and flora.
 Therefore, NCC (2023a) concludes that there is minimal likelihood of terrestrial biodiversity persisting in the area.